 Warmer weather often means that we spend more time outside with our dogs.
 Proper grooming will help your dog feel cool and comfortable.
 Grooming also enhances the relationship you have with your pet.
 Grooming is also a way to express affection and bond with your pet.
 Even if you visit a professional groomer, you should groom your pet in-between visits.

 Brushing Your Dog

 There are several benefits to brushing your dog regularly, including reduced shedding and a cleaner coat.
 But you may not be aware regular brushing keeps your dog cool.
-It also gives you am opportunity to spot any irregularities of the skin.
-Look out for infections, allergies, fleas and ticks.
-Regular brushing can remove and prevent mats that can keep your dog from being able to cool off, and can contribute to infection.
+It also gives you an opportunity to spot any irregularities in the skin.
+Look out for infections, allergies, fleas, and ticks.
+Regular brushing can remove and prevent mats that can keep your dog from being able to cool off and can contribute to infection.
 Brushing also improves skin circulation and skin health.

 Bathing Your Dog

 When it comes to washing your pup, there are some important pointers to follow to make bath time a safe and positive experience.

 Brush your dog and remove any mats from the coat first.

 Be careful not to get soap or water in your dog’s eyes, ears, and mouth.
 Use a damp cloth to wash your dog’s face, and use a cup or handheld sprayer to rinse so that you can direct the water.

 The most important part of bathing is rinsing.
 Shampoos and other products on your dog’s skin can cause reactions that range from mild itching to severe irritation.